AlexMulkerrin/PocketCiv/README.md

 Minimal Civilisation-like game.
 Made a pathfinder and wanting to use it in a project :)

 ## Update Log
-current status 27/07/2017:
+current status 19/09/2022:

+- Blowing off the layers of digital dust that have accrued on this project.

-- first commits in a long time, been doing some improvements to the interface to get back into coding on this project.
+- 27/07/2017 first commits in a long time, been doing some improvements to the interface to get back into coding on this project.
 Lots of new parts to the interface including buttons, zoom levels and auto-focus.
 Game should work on any size of browser window now :)

 - 14/4/2017 Finally a chance to do some more work on this!
 I've tweaked the sidebar and added the beginnings of a minimap.
 Excited to have some free time to spend on this again :D